 Although people in the areas frequented by tourists often also speak English, Spanish is the official language.

 While it is easy to become captivated by the romantic charm of sections like Old San Juan, visitors should keep in mind that San Juan is a modern urban center.
 Thus, visitors should exercise the same common sense that they would exercise in any big city.

-Above: The Puerto Rican capital building.
+Above: The Puerto Rican capitol building, El Capitolio.
 Puerto Rico has an elected governor and an elected two-house legislature.

 Below: A street in Old San Juan.